CtrlK

 Suggestions

-Add concrete, executable code examples showing property-based testing with a specific framework (e.g., Hypothesis for Python or fast-check for JavaScript)
+Add concrete, executable code examples for property-based testing using specific libraries (e.g., Hypothesis for Python, fast-check for JS) showing how to define properties, generators, and shrinking strategies.

 DimensionReasoningScore